EXCLUSIVE-UAE to build Red Sea port in Sudan in $6 billion investment package | Business

 Abdellatif said the agreement was reached initially in July 2021, under a civilian-led transitional government.
 Two sources from the former cabinet, who asked not to be named, said a different version of the deal had been reviewed last year but ultimately did not move to a vote due to reservations.

 Two high-level current Sudanese officials told Reuters the outlines of the new deal had been agreed between Sudanese leader General Abdelfattah al-Burhan and UAE President Sheikh Mohamed bin Zayed during a recent visit to the Gulf state.
-A representative for Abu Dhabi Ports said the company had no comment, while representatives for ADQ, the Abu Dhabi Fund, IHC, and the Abu Dhabi and UAE governments did not immediately respond to requests.
+In a disclosure to the Abu Dhabi Securities Exchange on Tuesday, Abu Dhabi Ports said it had "not signed any agreements in relation to a joint project to build a port in Sudan," but added: "there are preliminary discussions taking place with the relevant authorities in Sudan."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)